sushantkapare-dev/AWS_Devops_Zero_to_Hero/Prometheus/Q set1.md

 ## How does Prometheus data collection work, and what are the components involved?

 Prometheus uses a pull-based model.
 It periodically scrapes metrics from target systems, which expose an HTTP endpoint (typically /metrics).
 The main components are Prometheus server, exporters, and client libraries.
 Exporters collect and expose metrics, and client libraries enable applications to provide custom metrics.

+## What is a Prometheus target, and how can you configure target discovery?

+A Prometheus target is an endpoint that provides metrics.
+Target discovery can be configured using service discovery mechanisms, such as static_configs (for static targets), DNS-based service discovery, or by integrating with tools like Kubernetes for dynamic service discovery.